Measure transfer via stochastic slicing and matching: Numerical experiments

 We show a numerical experiment morphing a digit $5$ into a digit $1$ using the iterative scheme \eqref{sigmaiter-generalized} with $j=n=2$ and choice $\gamma_k = \frac{1+\log_2(k)}{k}$.
 The random orthogonal matrix

-is generated via choosing a uniformly distributed random angle $\beta$ in $[0,\pi/2)$.
+is generated via choosing a uniformly distributed random angle $\beta \in [0,\pi/2)$.

-A subset of the first $13$ iterations are shown in the top panel of \Cref{fig:Exp7}.
-The bottom panel of \Cref{fig:Exp7} shows how $SW_2(\sigma_k,\mu)$ decreases as the iteration variable $k$ increases.
+A subset of the first $25$ iterations are shown in \Cref{fig:digit_morph_10frames}. \Cref{fig:digit_morph_matrix_log} shows how the relative sliced Wasserstein error $\frac{SW_2(\sigma_k,\mu)}{SW_2(\sigma_0,\mu)}$ decreases as the iteration variable $k$ increases.
 The first step $\sigma_1$ creates the biggest drop, as it translates the digit $5$ into the correct location.
 The other iteration steps ``stretch'' the $5$ into the $1$.
 There is some fluctuation in the convergence $SW_2(\sigma_k,\mu) \to 0$ since this is a stochastic iteration.
-There are still some artifacts present in $\sigma_{13}$ which are due to a combination of small number of iterations and numerical errors.
-The sliced Wasserstein distance in the last step is $\approx 0.17$.
+There are still some artifacts present in $\sigma_{25}$ which are due to a combination of small number of iterations and numerical errors.
+The average of $\frac{SW_2(\sigma_9,\mu)}{SW_2(\sigma_0,\mu)}$ across 10 trials is $\approx 9.05 \times 10^{-3}$.

+The fact that the error does not drop to a value closer to $0$, as expected from our theoretical results, has to do with numerical errors from the image resolution, as we discuss in \Cref{sec:image-resolution}.

+We provide a similar numerical study using the single-slice scheme (rather than the matrix scheme) in \Cref{sec:additional-numerics}.